STAFF & BOARD

 -

-Mallika is our Environmental Solutions Director.
-In this position, Mallika is in charge of ensuring Solana Center's services are addressing the needs of the community and our local government.
+As Environmental Solutions Director, Mallika is in charge of ensuring Solana Center's environmental services are addressing the needs of the community and our local government.
+Mallika has built the Environmental Solutions team into a highly-regarded resource known throughout California.

 -